HEnquist/pycamilladsp-plot/README.md

 This will plot the frequency response of all the defined filters, and show a block diagram of the pipeline.
 As a first step, the configuration is validated to ensure it is valid.
 If errors are found, these will be listed and no plots generated.
+It also shows a list of warnings.
+The warnings show possible problems that don't prevent the config from being used.

 Example:
 ```